Keeping Children Safe: Introduction to Child Abuse and Neglect for Training and Curriculum Specialists

-Child abuse and neglect is a difficult subject to think about, but it is one that all managers and program leaders must be prepared to address.
-This lesson will introduce you to the concepts of familial and institutional child abuse and neglect.
+Child abuse and neglect is a difficult subject to think about, but it is one that all Training and Curriculum Specialists must be prepared to address.
+This lesson will introduce you to the concepts of child abuse and neglect.
 You will learn about your legal and ethical obligation to report suspicions of abuse and neglect.
-You will also learn about your responsibility to ensure: (a) every person in the facility knows their obligation to report and the proper protocol for reporting and (b) that training is provided to staff at orientation and on an annual basis.
+You will also learn about your responsibility to provide annual training to staff members about their obligations regarding child abuse and neglect.
 Finally, you will learn about ways your program can strengthen families through a Protective Factors approach.

 Recognizing the Warning Signs of Child Abuse and Neglect

 Child abuse and neglect can have a devastating impact on children and families.
 Sometimes the signs are obvious, but often they are subtle.
 Staff members may not feel confident in their abilities to recognize child abuse and neglect.
-A director’s role is to ensure staff have the training and resources they need to learn the signs and behavioral indicators of child abuse and neglect.
-You can help them process information and support them as they make the decision to report their suspicions.
 This lesson will help you learn to recognize signs of abuse or neglect that happen in home settings and institutional settings.
-It will also help you teach staff to identify some common signs and behavioral indicators of child abuse and neglect.
+It will also will help you ensure staff have the training they need to identify some common signs and behavioral indicators of child abuse and neglect.

 Reporting Child Abuse and Neglect

 All program staff members are mandated reporters.
 This means that you are legally bound to report your suspicions of child abuse or neglect.
 It is your job to know the signs and make the call that could save a child’s life.
 It is also your job to make sure all staff know the signs and make the call.
 This lesson will give you information to help you prepare for and make a report of child abuse or neglect.